 - Unrealized gains and losses are only paper profit and loss, it has nothing to do with cash flow.

 - It helps in determining whether it is beneficial to dispose of the asset or investment or to retain it.

 - It gives the idea of the tax liability with respect to gains and losses and helps in forming a strategy for lowering tax liability.

 - Unrealized gains and losses help in keeping a track of the performance of the portfolio.

-This is a guide to Unrealized Gains and Loses.
+This is a guide to Unrealized Gains and Losses.
 Here we also discuss the definition and recording of unrealized gains and losses along with benefits and importance.
 You may also have a look at the following articles to learn more –